Cornmeal, Uses and Reports

-1. BED PREPARATION – Horticultural cornmeal or whole ground cornmeal should be used at 20 - 40 lbs. per 1000 sq. ft. as a source of nutrients, organic matter and natural disease control.
-For better results, add dry molasses at 20 lbs. per 1000 sq. ft.
-Cornmeal can be used as the primary bed prep material or mixed with any of the commonly recommended amendments.
+1. BED PREPARATION - Whole ground or horticultural cornmeal should be used at 20 - 40 lbs. per 1000 sq. ft. as a source of nutrients, organic matter and natural disease control.
+For better results, also add dry molasses at 20 lbs. per 1000 sq. ft.
+Cornmeal can be used as the primary bed prep material or mixed with any of the amendments mentioned in the Basic Organic Program.

 Cornmeal only works in an organic program.
 When toxic chemical products are used, the effect of the cornmeal will be lost.